 Standard nylons have been tried in the past and failed due to very high temperatures and the lack of compression in RepRap type printers.
 The greatest amount of the strength and bonding of the nylons comes from the compression used in injection molding processes with dies.
 Of course RepRap type printers print with no compression at all, thus reducing bonding significantly.

 645 uses a modification to the standard material chain resulting in a new co-polymer to dramatically enhance bonding.
-To accomplish this improved bonding and thermal uniformity during the 3D Printing process, both the new co-polymer and manufacturing method are unique to 645.
+To accomplish this improved bonding and thermal uniformity during the 3D Printing process, both the new co-polymer and manufacturing methods are unique to 645.
 The resistance to chemical degradation was also a top priority for 645 as the ability to 3D Print molds as well as operate in harsh environments was at the top of the list of material performance requirements.
 The final requirement for 645 was surface finish.
-As a material that can be used to print parts that in turn would be supplied directly to the end user/customer, 645 was to be instantly recognizable as a superior polymer.
+As a material that can be used to print parts that in turn would be supplied directly to the end-user/customer, 645 was to be instantly recognizable as a superior polymer.

 What setting will I need to change in my slicing software?